 * Robert Seber, Dechert LLP, “Transaction and Monitoring Fees: Does Anything Go?”, 2003.

 ** The PEG’s fund documents will generally discuss whether a portion of that fee (often half) is set off against management fees that the LP’s would otherwise owe.

-Other data based on conversations with Akoya Capital, Oberon Securities, and other sources.
+Other data based on Akoya Capital, Oberon Securities, and other interviewees.